LaxmiNarayana31/ChatWithDB/README.md

 # ChatWithDB

-ChatWithDB is a Streamlit application for interactively querying relational databases using natural language.
-It:

-- Connects to a database (MySQL, PostgreSQL, MSSQL, Oracle).
+ChatWithDB is a Streamlit app that lets you query databases using natural language.
+It connects to MySQL, PostgreSQL, MSSQL, or Oracle and uses Large Language Models (LLMs) to:

-- Extracts the database schema and saves it temporarily to disk.
-- Uses an LLM to convert user questions into safe, read-only SQL queries.
+- Convert questions into safe, read-only SQL queries
-- Executes validated queries and summarizes preview results.

-The app is intended for local development and experimentation with non-production data.
+- Execute and summarize query results for easy interpretation

+## LLM Integration
+Powered by the Cerebras API, ChatWithDB uses:

+- `gpt-oss-120b` for SQL generation
+- `llama3.1-8b` for summarization and markdown output

 ## Repository layout

 ```
-Hackathon/
 ├── main.py                       # Entrypoint that launches the Streamlit app
 ├── README.md
 ├── requirements.txt              # Python dependencies